liouviaglou/Domains/.ipynb_checkpoints/README-checkpoint.md

 1. Go Back and retrain the RF models (agg_rf especially) with correct implementation of case.weights to see if it improves perf metrics [https://stats.stackexchange.com/questions/171380/implementing-balanced-random-forest-brf-in-r-using-randomforests](https://stats.stackexchange.com/questions/171380/implementing-balanced-random-forest-brf-in-r-using-randomforests).
 2. Clean up training_metalearning code (esp. perf metrics and meta-feature eng. sections, model training section (function-ize it with depedent variable being the input))
 3. Incorporate sld_length and sld_type and other categorical variables into metalearning?
 We can do something like count of unique or count of a specific (potentially malicious/algorithmic flag) type
+4. clean uo l10_dplyr and auc_dplyr functions.
+For starters, l10_dplyr doesn't need to calculate lift for all values of P, just 0.1

 ## Lab Notebook

+## 20201129

+scripted model training based on assignment. need to test

+## 20201128

+4% of new data observations have misisng computed variables like gibb_score -- asked client but for now removing from analysis.

 ## 20201127